-I am a 5th year PhD candidate at UCLA Department of Earth, Planetary, and Space Sciences, studying geology with a focus on igneous petrology, geochemistry, and geochronology.
+I recently defended my PhD in Geology in the UCLA Department of Earth, Planetary, and Space Sciences; my research focuses on igneous petrology, geochemistry, and geochronology.
 I graduated from Wesleyan University in 2014 with a B.A. in Earth & Environmental Sciences.

-My current research with my advisor T. Mark Harrison is an investigation of the dynamic crustal thickness of the southern Lhasa terrane of the Tibetan plateau using geochemical microanalytical techniques.
+My PhD research with my advisor T. Mark Harrison was an investigation of the dynamic crustal thickness of the southern Lhasa terrane of the Tibetan plateau using geochemical microanalytical techniques.
 I am more broadly interested in the use of crystal-scale analyses to reconstruct large-scale magmatic and structural processes.
 For more information, see my research page.

 At UCLA I had the opportunity to teach geology majors in upper-division lab classes for several years.
 Check out my teaching page for more detail.
 For two years I was the president of the UCLA Earth, Planetary, and Space Science Student Organization (EPSSSO), a grad student-run organization dedicated to enrichment and outreach events for EPSS as well as the greater geoscience community.

 I am strongly committed to improving equity, diversity, and inclusion in the geosciences, and increasing participation of early-career researchers in the academic peer-review process.
 I am currently collaborating with colleagues in the U.K., Spain, and Germany to develop a database of willing referees for geoscience journal articles.
 If you’re interested, please fill out this form to sign up!